davidmarkclements/v8-perf/readme.md

 ![](graphs/property-removal-bar.png)

-In V8 6.1 (not yet used in any Node releases) the `delete` keyword gets *extremeley* fast (I think it's not the delete itself thats fast, but operations on the object with a deleted property, maybe reword it?), faster, even, than setting to `undefined`.
+In V8 6.1 (not yet used in any Node releases) the `delete` keyword gets *extremeley* fast (I think it's not the delete itself that's fast, but operations on the object with a deleted property, maybe reword it?), faster, even, than setting to `undefined`.
 This is excellent news because now we can do the right thing *and* it's the fastest option.